-Goodwill is presumed to have an indefinite life and is tested annually, or when certain conditions are met, for impairment, rather than amortized.
+Goodwill is presumed to have an indefinite life and is tested annually, or when certain conditions are met, for impairment.
 If the fair value of the reporting unit is greater than the goodwill amount, no further evaluation is required.
-If the fair value of the reporting unit is less than the goodwill amount, further evaluation would be required to compare the fair value of the reporting unit to the goodwill amount and determine if a write down is required.
+If the fair value of the reporting unit is less than the goodwill amount, further evaluation would be required to compare the fair value of the reporting unit to the goodwill amount and determine if impairment is required.